mgleis/disk-usage-insights/plugin/readme.txt

 == Frequently Asked Questions ==

 = How do I use this plugin? =
 You have two options:
 * Open the Tools section in the Admin Area and select "Disk Usage Insights".
 * Click the pie chart in the admin bar.

 = How to uninstall the plugin? =
 Simply deactivate and delete the plugin.
 All previous snapshot databases will be deleted, too.

+= Does this plugin delete files? =
+No, this plugin only shows big files and directories.
+You need to delete them manually.

+= Where are the snapshot database files stored? =
+All data is stored within the plugin directory of this plugin.
+If you update or delete this plugin, previous snapshots will be deleted.

+= Is a different wp-content directory location possible?
+No, but it is planned for the future.

+= Is a different plugin directory location possible?
+No, but it is planned for the future.

+= Is a different uploads directory location possible?
+No, but it is planned for the future.

 = Is Multisite supported? =
 Yes, but only for users with the "manage_sites" privilege, which Super Admins have by default.

 = Which PHP version is supported? =
 You need a PHP version >= 7.4.

-= Where are the snapshot database files stored? =

-All data is stored within the plugin directory of this plugin.
-If you update or delete this plugin, previous snapshots will be deleted.

 == Screenshots ==
 1. Largest Files and Largest Folders
 1. Largest Folders, Folders with most files, Largest Plugins, Largest Themes

 == Changelog ==

+= 1.7 (TODO) =
+* Added bar charts

 = 1.6 (2025-04-08) =
 * Pagination for result tables